jrizo0/pulumaz/README.md

   - Create an app registration with (az active-directory service-principle): `az ad sp create-for-rbac --name "pulumaz" --role contributor --scopes /subscriptions/{sub-id} --sdk-auth`

 # Overview

+This is an overview of how the repo is built and structured, it includes understandings of the different parts of the repo and some pain points encountered.

 ## Github actions